90shree/desktop-pet-bunny/README.md

 A desktop pet bunny companion created with Python!
 It eats carrots, sleeps, and walks at random intervals across the bottom of your screen.

 # How was it made?
 The program is essentially a series of gif-animations ontop of a fitted transparent window, made with the help of the Python module "tkinter" to manipulate GUI aspects of the window.
-Object Oriented Programming was also used to define the window as its own class.
-Each animation was also drawn by hand using a pixel-art program, then converted into readable gif files.
+Object Oriented Programming was used to define the window as its own class, and each animation was also drawn by hand using a pixel-art program, then converted into readable gif files.

-Gravity/Drop physics was implemented through declaring variables for velocty, acceleration and gravity.. then adding the gravity variable to the y-velocity (using a plus-equals operator) when the user is not dragging the window, and applying this logic to both acceleration and velocity as well.
+Gravity/Drop physics was implemented through declaring variables for velocity, acceleration and gravity.. then adding the gravity variable to the y-velocity (using a plus-equals operator) when the user is not dragging the window, and applying this logic to both acceleration and velocity as well.